donato-casiello/meetus/README.md

      - `tests.py` - testing some features about the video app
   - `env` - virtual environment
   - `requirements.txt` - all the requirements of the project

-## Distinctiveness and Complexity
-* **Hadle more apps**: this project contains three apps, called "base", "text" and "video".
-These three applications communicate with each other.
-It was necessary to organize a solid structure to make them work at their best;
-* **Handle shared files**: the three apps share many files, in particular static files; it was challenging to manage these files between the apps, mostly CSS and JS files
-* **Agora SDK**: for real time features it has been used Agora SDK.
-Agora.io is a developer platform that provides broadcast, voice and video calls for mobile and web applications through their software development kit (SDK).
-It's toolkit is written in JavaScript
-* **Managing responsive design with pure CSS**: it has been used only pure CSS, with no framework, to make this application completely responsive, via web and and via mobile
-* **Handle communication between front-end and back-end**: many of the realtime functions required the use of JavaScript.
-It was therefore necessary to provide many ajax functionality, fetch data without reloading the page, and so on
-* **Virtual environment**: use virtual environment to save the set of tools that are needed to make the application work
-* **Environ**: use of environ to store all the variables that needed

 ## Getting started
 1. ### Clone repository